 The number of people in Scotland with coronavirus is decreasing.
 However, people on the shielding list still have the same risk of severe illness from the virus.
 You may want to remember this when making decisions about things that are important to you.

 There are ways to lower your risk of exposure to the virus as you start doing more activities outside your home.
-Our quick guide to risk lists examples of everyday activities that are ‘low risk’ and ‘higher risk’.

 Before leaving your home, plan how you will keep safe and minimise risk by:

 - taking an alcohol-based hand rub (hand sanitiser)